-In contrast with our result in the previous section, none of the initial political conditions, including the 'dynasty' variable, is found to be significantly associated with the rate of poverty reduction.
-Among the policy variables, however, the change in the agricultural terms of trade is found to be (albeit marginally) significantly associated with poverty reduction; our results suggest that higher agricultural terms of trade tend to accelerate poverty reduction.
-Since this policy variable was not a significant determinant of the per-capita expenditures growth, it appears that the change in the agricultural terms of trade of trade tend to accelerate has independent positive effects on poverty reduction quite apart from the change in the level of poverty induced by the mean income growth.
+In contrast with our result in the previous section, none of the initial political conditions, including the 'dynasty' variable, is found to be significantly associated with the rate of rural poverty reduction.
+Among the policy variables, however, the change in the agricultural terms of trade is found to be (albeit marginally) significantly associated with rural poverty reduction; our results suggest that higher agricultural terms of trade tend to accelerate poverty reduction.
+One standard deviation (as of 1988) increase in the agricultural terms of trade is associated with a substantial 2 percentage points increase in the rate of poverty reduction.
+Since this policy variable was not a significant determinant of the per-capita expenditures growth, it appears that the change in the agricultural terms of trade has independent positive effects on rural poverty reduction quite apart from the change in the level of poverty induced by the mean income growth in rural areas.
+Here again we must note that this variable is defined at the 'regional' level, a higher-level aggregation of provinces, due to the absence of the provincial-level data required to define the terms of trade.

-V. How Does Poverty Reduction Respond to Growth?
+V. How Does Rural Poverty Reduction Respond to Rural Income Growth?

-In this section we attempt to examine the direct relationship between the mean income growth and the rate of poverty reduction, by adding the growth rate of per-capita expenditures as an additional explanatory variable to the regression explaining the rate of poverty reduction as we discussed in the previous section.
+In this section we attempt to examine the direct relationship between the mean rural income growth and the rate of rural poverty reduction, by adding the growth rate of per-capita expenditures as an additional explanatory variable to the regression explaining the rate of poverty reduction as we discussed in the previous section.
 We started with the following specification:

-$GRINCID{i} = \alpha + \epsilon GRPCEXPi + \beta Ln(PCEXP88{i}) + \Sigma \gamma{k}X{ik} + u{i},$ where GRINCIDi is the average annual rate of change in the headcount poverty ratio (poverty incidence) in province i, and other variables are the same as above.
-The coefficient $\varepsilon$ measures the degree of responsiveness of poverty reduction to the mean income growth.
+$GRINCID{i} = \alpha + \epsilon GRPCEXPi + \beta Ln(PCEXP88{i}) + \Sigma \gamma{k}X{ik} + u{i},$ where GRINCID_i is the average annual rate of change in the headcount poverty ratio (poverty incidence) in the rural areas of each province i, and other variables are the same as above.
+The coefficient ε measures the degree of responsiveness of rural poverty reduction to the mean rural income growth.
 In estimating this model, we proceeded as follows.
 As it is clear in our framework that both the mean expenditure growth rate and the rate of poverty reduction are simultaneously determined, the additional explanatory variable of the mean expenditure growth rate needs to be treated as endogenous and thus suitable identifying instruments need to be found; since in the previous section we found that 'dynasty' variable was a significant determinant of the mean expenditure growth rate but not of the rate of poverty reduction we initially used 'dynasty' as the identifying instrument for the mean expenditure growth.
-As shown in Table 5 column (1) and (2), the addition the mean expenditure growth rate to the poverty reduction regression tends to reduce the explanatory power (in the sense of not being significantly different from zero anymore) of the some of the determinants of poverty reduction as reported in the previous section, such as the initial income level and the child mortality rate, suggesting that much of the effects of these variables on poverty reduction work indirectly through increasing aggregate growth.
-Thus in our next step, those independent variables whose estimated coefficients are no longer significantly different from zero are dropped from the set of explanatory variables but instead were included as identifying instruments for the (endogenous) mean expenditure growth rate variable.
+As shown in Table 5 column (1) and (2), the addition of the mean expenditure growth rate to the poverty reduction regression tends to reduce the explanatory power (in the sense of not being significantly different from zero anymore) of the some of the determinants of poverty reduction as reported in the previous section, such as the initial income level and the child mortality rate, suggesting that much of the effects of these variables on poverty reduction work indirectly through increasing aggregate growth.
+Thus in our next step, those independent variables whose estimated coefficients are no longer significantly different from zero are dropped from the set of explanatory variables but instead are included as identifying instruments for the (endogenous) mean expenditure growth rate variable.
 Our final results after some experimentation are reported in the Table 5 column (3) and (4).